-After spending a couple of weeks in China, and a few days in Malaysia, I was glad to be back in Bali.
+After spending a couple of weeks in China, and a few days in Malaysia, I was glad to be back photographing Bali Indonesia.
 I don’t know exactly why, but there is just something about Bali that makes it one of my favorite places on earth.

 I love the smell, the people, the food, the landscape, and just the culture in general.
 There are a lot of people in Bali, but everyone seems to get along just fine.